Present arms (command): France

-The current standard weapon of the French Military is the FAMAS, a short, bullpup assault rifle worn slung in diagonal over the chest; consequently, at the command "Présentez... armes !", French military personnel will put the right hand flat over the handle of the weapon, and take hold of the received handguard with the left.
-The rifle itself does not move.

-Officers and non-commissioned officers holding a sword or sabre present it vertically, with the guard in front of the face.
-Absent a weapon, the standard military salute is rendered, hand above the right eye, palm facing forward.
+The standard weapon of the French military is the FAMAS, a short, bullpup assault rifle worn diagonally over the chest.
+At the command "Présentez... armes!", French military personnel place the right hand flat over the weapon's handle and take hold of the receiver with the left hand; the rifle does not move.
+Officers holding a sword or saber present it vertically, with the guard in front of the face.
+Without a weapon, a standard military salute is rendered: hand above the right eye, palm facing forward.